Merit Systems Protection Board

 Matters Reviewable by OPM—Certain personnel matters that are not within the jurisdiction of either MSPB or the Special Counsel may be reviewable by the Office of Personnel Management.
 See Section 1 of this chapter.

 Grievances—Generally, administrative grievances can be filed within an employing agency on matters not appealable to MSPB such as suspensions of less than 14 days, reprimands, denial of leave requests, unhealthy or uncomfortable working conditions, etc. See Administrative Grievances in Chapter 8, Section 4.
-However, unions with exclusive recognition rights in various units can specify in their contracts with agencies that such matters are grievable and subject to arbitration.
-Negotiated grievance procedures also commonly are available as an alternative channel to challenge matters that otherwise would be appealable to MSPB.
+Negotiated grievance procedures may be available for such matters, and as an alternative channel to challenge matters that otherwise would be appealable to MSPB.
 See Negotiated Grievance Procedures in Chapter 8, Section 6.